 - Do not allow late-stage worms to feed on tender, succulent leaves.

 - Avoid injury to the worms, overcrowding of trays.

 Grasserie disease of the silkworm moth

-Grasserie is a viral disease in silkworm caused by Nuclear Polyhedrosis (NPV), Cytoplasmic polyhedrosis (CPV) and infectious flacherie.
-Nuclear polyhedrosis (NPV) is a major viral disease in silkworm.
-It is caused due to the presence of high temperature, high humidity and feeding of poor quality mulberry leaves.
+Grasserie is a viral disease in silkworms caused by nuclear polyhedrosis (NPV), cytoplasmic polyhedrosis (CPV), and infectious flacherie.
+Nuclear polyhedrosis (NPV) is a major viral disease in silkworms.
+It is caused by the presence of high temperatures, high humidity, and the feeding of poor quality mulberry leaves.
 It is highly infectious.

 Symptoms of Grasserie disease

 In the early larval stage of infection, it is difficult to detect the disease.
 However, microscopic examination of larvae may indicate the presence of polyhedral bodies.
-As the disease advances, the larvae lose appetite, and skin becomes shiny before moulting.
-The intersegment membrane becomes swollen.
-The haemolymph or body fluid becomes turbid white.
+The larvae lose appetite as the disease progresses, and their skin becomes shiny before moulting.
+The intersegmental membrane becomes swollen.
+The hemolymph, or body fluid, turns a turbid white color.
 Microscopic examination shows the presence of a large number of polyhedral bodies.